microchip-pic-avr-examples/pic18f57q84-2-axis-cnc/readme.md

 For instance, if the goal is to move 200 mm in the X axis, and 100 mm in the Y axis, the X NCO can be set to produce twice the frequency of output as the Y NCO.
-This means that that X will move twice as fast, and therefore cover twice the distance.
+This means that X will move twice as fast, and therefore cover twice the distance.

 Additionally, because both frequencies are a function of the master